liip-amboss/locale-man/README.md

-# 👮 locale-man
+# locale-man 👮
 Interactive translation manager for node

 This node script makes managing translations easier.
-It's not tied a specific translation library but we use it with [vuex-i18n](https://github.com/dkfbasel/vuex-i18n).
+It's not tied to a specific translation library but we use it with [vuex-i18n](https://github.com/dkfbasel/vuex-i18n).

 ## Install

-Install it:
 ```
 npm install locale-man
 ```